 a.
 Discontinuation of psychotropic drugs (excluding valproate, carbamazepine, phenytoin, phenobarbital, or primidone)

-Week 1: Maintain current dose of lamotrigine
+Week 1: Maintain the current dose of lamotrigine

-Week 2: Maintain current dose of lamotrigine
+Week 2: Maintain the current dose of lamotrigine

 b.
 After discontinuation of valproate (current dose of lamotrigine 100 mg/day)